Forget everything you’ve ever thought about the homeless.

 Meet Cecilia and her daughter Juliana, just one of many families without a home in America.
 I met them at the Prado Day Center in San Luis Obispo.
 Like most folks without a home, Cecilia never planned to be homeless.
 But for the past two years she has been living with her three-year-old daughter and nine year old son in a homeless shelter.

 As a mom, Cecilia does her best to stay positive.
 But this doesn’t mean that raising a family without a home is easy.
 Each morning, Cecilia and her children must vacate the evening-only shelter.
 Her older son heads off to school.
 Cecilia and Juliana head to the day center, where they must wait to shower and spend the day.
 At 3 p.m. the day center closes, so they head to the park before returning to the evening shelter where they must two house in line to get a bed.

-If this story effects you like it does me, please don’t let it end here.
+If this story affects you like it does me, please don’t let it end here.
 Forward it to a friend, blog about it, scream real loud – do something!
-Cecilia and Juliana are the new face of homelessness.
+Cecilia and Juliana are the new faces of homelessness.
 And if you ask me, children should never be homeless.

 (Special thanks to the Prado Day Center for their hospitality.)